MatteuSan/mulberry/README.md

-# Mulberry
+# SSCS Dashboard

-An improved web dashboard for Mapuans.
+An improved web dashboard for SSCS.
 Aims to centralize all features previously found in fragmented portions.

 ## Features
 - [x] Sample Student and Faculty authentication.